MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/domains-faq.md

 ## How do I change how my DNS records are managed in Office 365?

 ### Change DNS management to a DNS host outside Office 365

-1. Change your nameservers:

-2. Sign in to the domain registrar for your domain.
+1. Sign in to the domain registrar for your domain.

-3. Find the area on the registrar's website where you update nameserver records, and update the nameservers to point to your domain's DNS host.
+2. Find the area on the registrar's website where you update nameserver records, and update the nameservers to point to your domain's DNS host.
 (The DNS host is often the domain registrar.)

-4. Follow a link to go to the domains setup wizard:
+3. Follow a link to go to the domains setup wizard:

-5. In the admin center, go to the **Setup** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834818" target="_blank">Domains</a> page.
+4. In the admin center, go to the **Setup** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834818" target="_blank">Domains</a> page.

     If you're using Office 365 Germany, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=854615" target="_blank">Domains</a> page.

     If you're using Office 365 operated by 21Vianet, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=2007048" target="_blank">Domains</a> page.

-6. On the **Domains** page, choose the domain you're switching, and choose **DNS Management**.
+5. On the **Domains** page, choose the domain you're switching, and choose **DNS management**.

-7. Choose the option to manage your domain's DNS records:

-8. In the domains setup wizard, on the **Set up your online services** page, choose **I'll manage my own DNS records**, and then choose **Next**.
+6. In the domains setup wizard, on the **Set up your online services** page, choose **I'll manage my own DNS records**, and then choose **Next**.

-9. Add the DNS records suggested by the wizard on the **Update DNS settings** page to your registrars website.
+7. Add the DNS records suggested by the wizard on the **Update DNS settings** page to your registrar's website.

-10. After you've added the records, come back to Office 365 and choose **Verify**.
+8. After you've added the records, come back to Office 365 and choose **Verify**.

 ### Change DNS management to Office 365

-1. Follow a link to go to the domains setup wizard:

 1. In the admin center, go to the **Setup** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834818" target="_blank">Domains</a> page.

     If you're using Office 365 Germany, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=854615" target="_blank">Domains</a> page.